 3. Do I need to book an appointment?
-“Yes” for consultations and surgery, but “No” for vaccinations.
+“Yes” for consultations, surgery and vaccinations for dogs, puppies or ferrets, but “No” for cat, kitten and rabbit vaccinations.
 CONSULTATIONS If your pet is unwell and needs to see a vet, please call us to make an appointment.
 Our receptionist will ask what symptoms your pet has to decide how soon your pet needs to be seen.
 We have emergency as well as routine appointments available.
 SURGERY If your pet requires routine surgery – for example, neutering – you will need to make an appointment.
 Please phone whichever clinic is closest to you to book an appointment.
-VACCINATIONS Each clinic also holds vaccination drop in clinics where your pet can receive a vaccination without the need to book an appointment.
+VACCINATIONS Each clinic also holds vaccination drop in clinics for cats, kittens or rabbits where your pet can receive a vaccination without the need to book an appointment.
 If you are unsure if your pet requires vaccinations please phone to discuss first.
 Pets should be healthy before receiving a vaccination, if you are unsure if your pet is in good health please phone us first to discuss.
-VACCINATION DROP IN CLINICS AT CANNING TOWN VETERINARY CLINIC: 151-153, Barking Road, Canning Town, London, E16 4HQ, 020 7474 8811 WEDNESDAYS ***CATS, KITTENS AND RABBITS*** 11am until 1.30pm THURSDAYS ***DOGS, PUPPIES AND FERRETS*** 11am until 1.30pm For their own safety, cats must be in a secure cat carrying basket at all times.
-VACCINATION DROP IN CLINICS AT LEWISHAM VETERINARY CLINIC: 233-235, Lewisham Way, London SE4 1UY, 020 8691 2100 TUESDAYS ***DOGS, PUPPIES AND FERRETS*** 10am until Midday THURSDAYS ***CATS, KITTENS AND RABBITS*** 10 am until Midday For their own safety cats must be in a secure cat carrying basket at all times.
+VACCINATION DROP IN CLINICS AT CANNING TOWN VETERINARY CLINIC: 151-153, Barking Road, Canning Town, London, E16 4HQ, 020 7474 8811 WEDNESDAYS ***CATS, KITTENS AND RABBITS*** 11am until 1.30pm TH For their own safety, cats must be in a secure cat carrying basket at all times.
+VACCINATION DROP IN CLINICS AT LEWISHAM VETERINARY CLINIC: 233-235, Lewisham Way, London SE4 1UY, 020 8691 2100 THURSDAYS ***CATS, KITTENS AND RABBITS*** 10 am until Midday For their own safety cats must be in a secure cat carrying basket at all times.

 5. Do you have an emergency out of hours service?
 Yes we do. *Our Vets work very hard – please only call the Emergency Vet if you really need to.
 If your call can wait until the morning please call then, but if you are unsure whether you have an emergency situation please do phone the Vet to discuss.* To contact the on duty Emergency Vet please phone either clinic – Lewisham (020 8691 2100) or Canning Town (020 7474 8811).
 Listen to the answer machine message and this will provide you with the mobile telephone number for the on duty vet.
 (N.B this number changes dependent upon which of our vets is on duty so don't keep a note of it – you will need to recheck if contacting the emergency vet again in future)